FAIR Signposting Profile

 Stian Soiland-Reyes, Mark Wilkinson

-This page details a concrete recipe that platforms that host research outputs (e.g. data repositories,
+This page details concrete recipes that platforms that host research outputs (e.g. data repositories,

 institutional repositories, publisher platforms, etc.) can follow to implement